lian999111/flow_matching_toy/README.md

 ## Flow Matching Toy

 This repo is inspired by [this tutorial repo](https://github.com/dome272/Flow-Matching) and contains my exploration of [flow matching for generative models](https://arxiv.org/abs/2210.02747), a technique utilized by state-of-the-art generative models like Stable Diffusion 3.

+Currently, two experiments are implemented:
-Currently, a simple MLP model is trained to learn a vector flow that pushes data samples from a standard Gaussian distribution to a spiral-shaped distribution.
+* A simple MLP model is trained to learn a vector flow that pushes data samples from a standard Gaussian distribution to a spiral-shaped distribution.
-While it is simple, it captures largely the idea behind flow-matching generative models and the very same concept can be applied directly to much more complicated generative tasks and models.
-Next steps would be to train a simple image generation model and try out classifier-free guidance.
+* A conditional UNet for image generation conditioned on class input using classifier-free guidance.
+It's currently trained on Fashion-MNIST for simplicity.
+Next step would be to train it on more interesting datasets like CIFRA-10.

 ## Quick Start
 This project is manage by `uv`, a modern python package and project manager.